ibm-cloud-docs/speech-to-text/spotting.md

 ## Keyword spotting
 {: #keyword-spotting}

+The `keywords` and `keywords_threshold` parameters are supported only with previous-generation models, not with next-generation models.
+{: note}

 The keyword spotting feature detects specified strings in a transcript.
 The service can spot the same keyword multiple times and report each occurrence.
 The service spots keywords only in the final results, not in interim results.
 By default, the service does no keyword spotting.